littlebearsplaygroup/littlebears-website/content/events/2022-02-23-fasnacht-carnival.md

 eventDate: 2022-03-02T08:15:00.000Z
 show: "true"
 lead: Join us for a Swiss-style "Fasching" with costumes and a party!
-Dress up with your children and bring your noisemakers.
+Dress up and bring your noisemakers.
 image: /images/fastnacht.png
 ---
-Join us for a Swiss-style "Fasching" on Wednesday with costumes and a party!
+Join us for a Swiss-style "Fasching" with costumes and a party!
 Dress up with your children and bring your noisemakers as we celebrate this traditional Swiss holiday.

+The party starts from 9:15 on Wednesday at St. Ursula's.